wmahfoudh/zshrc/README.md

 Three versions of `.zshrc` light and self-contained theme that do not need heavy stuff like ohmyzsh.
 They have the basic stuff for a fresh install:

-1. **zshrc.basic**: Colorful with different prompt for the current user and the root user
+## zshrc.basic: Colorful with different prompt for the current user and the root user

 ![How it looks like](./bin/zshrc.png)

-2. **zshrc.git.basic:** A lighter version that displays the git branch
+## zshrc.git.basic: A lighter version that displays the git branch

-3. **zshrc.git.full:** More elaborate version that displays the git branch and status
+## zshrc.git.full: More elaborate version that displays the git branch and status

 ![How it looks like](./bin/git.png)